vgmstream/vgmstream/README.md

 ### Audacious plugin
 *Installation*: needs to be manually built.
-Instructions can be found in the BUILD document.
+Instructions can be found in the BUILD document in vgmstream's source code.

 ### vgmstream123
 *Installation*: needs to be manually built.
 Instructions can be found in the BUILD document in vgmstream's source code.

 Usage: `vgmstream123 [options] INFILE ...`